Last updated 11 April 2017 This chapter is currently under review.

 - may be read aloud during sentencing (s 15A VOCA Act).

-The Queensland Government’s Guide to Making a Victim Impact Statement aims to assist victims in writing their statement.
+The Queensland Government’s Guide to Completing a Victim Impact Statement aims to assist victims in writing their statement.